rybafish/rybafish.github.io/config.md

 `updatesCheckBeta: True`

 By default only major releases will be checked.
 You can set this parameter to True to also be notified about beta releases.
 Check period controlled by updatesCheckInterval.

+### abap-length (v 0.91)
+`abap-length: 32`

+Number of characters limiting value length for ABAP style copy.
+The default value is 32.